Lionsberg/lionsberg-wiki/Lionsberg Manifesto.md

 ## Next Steps

-1. To add your energy to The Movement and The Manifesto, [[Respond to The Invitation]].
+To add your energy to The Movement, visit www.JordanNicholas.org and click [Join The Movement](https://jordannicholas.org/join_the_movement).
-2. To explore the New Vision and Plan, [[Read The Books]].
-3. To connect with the Force For Good, [[Join The Platform]].
-4. To transform your life and your world, [[Play The Game]].
-5. To survive and thrive through the potential chaos ahead, [[Prepare For The Great Transformation]].
-6. To amplify The Movement and help others, [[Spread The Word]].

 ***It's time to move.***